wp-plugins/zeitansage/readme.txt

 == Changelog ==

 = 1.0.0 13-Dec-2013 =
-* No change, just updated version to 1.0.0 as the plugins seems to work fine.
+* No change, just updated version to 1.0.0 as the plugin seems to work fine.

 = 0.2.0 01-Feb-2012 =
 * I18N'ed, added support for English locale